Test de Embarazo ♥Online♥

 What flow looks like in pregnancy

-Vaginal discharge usually accompanies a woman in all her stages.
-This vaginal discharge, also called leucorrhea which means "white discharge", is usually whitish in color, odorless or with a mild odor but, How is the flow in pregnancy?
+The vaginal discharge usually accompanies women throughout all their stages.
+This vaginal discharge, also called leukorrhea which means "white secretion", is usually whitish in color, odorless or with a mild smell, but, what is the discharge like during pregnancy?

-Hello, I'm back with you, I started the blog with great enthusiasm and, although I continue with the same enthusiasm, perhaps the dates are not conducive to have all the time I need.
-We already talked in the article about the early signs of pregnancyAmong them, one of the most common and always present is vaginal discharge.
-We have already talked about how to observe the discharge in order to know the fertile days today I am going to talk to you about what a pregnant woman's flow is like during the 9 months.
+Hello, I am back with you.
+I started the blog with great enthusiasm and, although I continue with the same excitement, perhaps the dates do not allow me to have all the time I need.
+We already talked in the article about the first symptoms of pregnancy, among which one of the most common and that tends to always appear is vaginal discharge.
+We already talked about how to observe the discharge to know the fertile days today I am going to talk to you about what the discharge of a pregnant woman is like during the 9 months.

-During pregnancy, the muscle layer of the vagina thickens and the cells lining the vagina increase in response to an increase in estrogen hormones typical of pregnancy, blood flow to the area increases and a protective barrier called a mucous plug is formed, all of which increases the amount of discharge from the vagina. flow in early pregnancy and even, will increase at the end of the year when the woman's body is preparing for labor and begins to expel this plug.
+During pregnancy, the layer of muscles in the vagina thickens and the cells that line the vagina increase in response to an increase in estrogen hormones typical during pregnancy, increasing blood flow to the area and also forming a protective barrier called the mucous plug.
+All this causes an increase in the amount of discharge of fluid at the beginning of pregnancy, and even, it will increase at the end of it when the woman's body is preparing for labor and begins to expel this plug.

-What must be taken into account is that vaginal discharge in pregnancy should also be whitish in color and should never have a bad odor.
-If this is not the case, this vaginal discharge is probably the result of an infection and you should consult and treat it with your gynecologist as soon as possible.
+What must be taken into account is that vaginal discharge during pregnancy should still be whitish in color and should never have a bad smell.
+If this is not the case, then this vaginal discharge is probably due to an infection, and you should consult and treat with your gynecologist as soon as possible.

 When is vaginal discharge not normal?

-If you detect that your discharge is yellowish, greenish or thick, accompanied by a bad odor, burning, itching, redness or pain, you may have some type of vaginal infection such as bacterial vaginitis, trichomoniasis, ...
+If you detect that your discharge is yellowish, greenish, or thick, accompanied by a bad smell, burning, itching, redness, or pain, you may have some type of vaginal infection such as bacterial vaginitis, trichomoniasis, ...
 As I always advise, consult your gynecologist immediately.
-Do not treat yourself for these infections even if you have already had them once and think you can control them, these bacterial infections can be transmitted to the baby during delivery.
+Do not self-treat these infections even if you have had them before and think you can control them; these bacterial infections can be transmitted to the baby during delivery.

-To prevent vaginal infections during pregnancy, it is recommended to maintain a moderate and not excessive intimate hygiene, dry yourself well after showering to prevent the vulvar area from being wet, avoid tight clothing, always wipe from front to back after going to the bathroom...
-And remember that it is not recommended to use tampons during pregnancy.
+To prevent vaginal infections during pregnancy, it is recommended to maintain moderate and not excessive intimate hygiene, dry yourself well after showering to avoid keeping the vulvar area wet, avoid tight clothing, always wipe from front to back after using the bathroom... and remember that it is not advisable to use tampons during pregnancy.

 Cookie Policy